Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Abstract

 \section{Abstract}

-Using $L^2$-methods, we prove a vanishing theorem for tame harmonic bundles over quasi-K\"ahler manifolds in a very general setting.
-As a special case, we give a completely new proof of the Kodaira type vanishing theorems for Higgs bundles due to Arapura and for parabolic Higgs bundles by Arapura, Li and the second named author.
-To prove our vanishing theorem, we construct a fine resolution of the Dolbeault complex for tame harmonic bundles via the complex of sheaves of $L^2$-forms, and we establish the H\"ormander $L^2$-estimate and solve $(\bar{\partial}_E+\theta)$-equations for the Higgs bundle $(E,\theta)$.
+Using $L^2$-methods, we prove a vanishing theorem for tame harmonic bundles over quasi-compact K\"ahler manifolds in a very general setting.
+As a special case, we give a completely new proof of the Kodaira type vanishing theorems for Higgs bundles due to Arapura.
+To prove our vanishing theorem, we construct a fine resolution of the Dolbeault complex for tame harmonic bundles via the complex of sheaves of $L^2$-forms, and we establish the H\"ormander $L^2$-estimate and solve $(\bar{\partial}_E+\theta)$-equations for Higgs bundles $(E,\theta)$.

-\subjclass{14C30, 14F17, 32L20, 14J60} \keywords{(tame) harmonic bundle, (parabolic) Higgs bundle, vanishing theorem, H\"ormander $L^2$-estimate, Bochner technique, $L^2$-cohomology, Simpson-Mochizuki correspondence}
+\subjclass[2010]{14C30, 14F17, 32L20, 14J60} \keywords{tame harmonic bundle, (parabolic) Higgs bundle, vanishing theorem, H\"ormander $L^2$-estimate, Bochner technique, $L^2$-cohomology, Simpson-Mochizuki correspondence}